aspittles/rfid/README.md

 - Check LED polarity

 **Door not unlocking:**
+- Check that "open_door" is set to true in the config file
 - Test the MOSFET module with `gpio_init()` and `mosfet_on()` in Python
 - Verify 12V power supply is connected
 - Check solenoid wiring